Keerthana2k24/Portfolio/README.md

 Smooth Animations: Subtle animations to improve user experience.

 ## Technologies Used
-HTML: For structuring the content of the site.
+-HTML: For structuring the content of the site.
-CSS: For styling and responsiveness.
+-CSS: For styling and responsiveness.
-JavaScript: For interactivity and receiving contact form through google sheets.
+-JavaScript: For interactivity and receiving contact form through google sheets.

 ## Usage
 Customization: You can easily customize the content of the portfolio by editing the HTML files.